-- I use white balsamic vinegar.
-You can definitely also use traditional balsamic vinegar, but it will change the color of this salad (I don't like it when it turns brown).
+- Use white balsamic vinegar.
+Traditional balsamic vinegar is okay but it will change the color of this salad.

-- I soak my onions in ice water before adding them to the salad.
-It's optional, but it takes the strength of them down a notch and prevents them from being overwhelming.
+- If desired, soak the onions in ice water before adding them to the salad.
+It’s optional, but it takes the strength of them down a notch and prevents them from being overwhelming.

-- I recommend using really high-quality, flavorful, extra-virgin olive oil in this recipe.
-It's such a fresh, light salad so the flavor of the olive oil really shines through.
+- I recommend using high-quality, flavorful, extra-virgin olive oil.
+It’s such a fresh, light salad so the flavor of the olive oil really shines through.
 Using a great tasting olive oil will really make the flavors pop and elevate this orzo pasta salad from pretty good to outstanding.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.